opencobra/MASSef/doc/getting_started.rst

 To start, get the MASS toolbox from here_.

 Then install the required packages for python.
-Open the terminal, go to doc/other_guidelines and do
+Open the terminal, go to the MASSef base directory and do

 ::